Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 During the newborn period, it may seem like not much is happening during tummy time.

-That’s okay!
-You will start to see small changes in your newborn’s motor development as he gets a little older and stronger.
+You will start to see small changes in your newborn’s motor development as they get a little older and stronger.

 Most babies can start doing tummy time soon after birth but check with your baby’s pediatrician first.
 You will want to be extra cautious until your baby’s belly button is fully healed.